-This might hurt some of you to hear but, the main reason most people keep their recipes secret is ego- you don’t want someone else taking credit for your recipe.
-I get that, believe me as a recipe developer and blogger, I really get that.
+This might hurt some of you to hear, but the main reason most people keep their recipes secret is ego — you don’t want someone else taking credit for your recipe.
+I get that, believe me.
+As a recipe developer and blogger, I really get that.
 However, I feel more strongly in the importance of sharing great food with the world and passing on traditions than I do in getting credit every time someone makes one of my recipes.
-That being said, don’t be an asshole, whether it’s your Aunt Sheila’s recipe, my recipe or a recipe from a book give credit where it’s due.
-And, if you change or modify a recipe, by all means take the credit you deserve and then pass the recipe on!
+That being said, don’t be a jerk.
+Whether it’s your Aunt Sheila’s recipe, my recipe or a recipe from a book, give credit where it’s due.
+And, if you change or modify a recipe, by all means take the credit you deserve, and then pass the recipe on!

-This recipe for Pizzette cookies was given to me by my friend ( and best insurance agent around) Sue Manero.
-It was passed down to her from her mother Nanie Lena Carrelli Manero passed down from her mother Josephine (Giuseppina Spina Carrelli).
-Both Sue and her mother Lena gave me Permission to share it with all of you.
-I have used this recipe for many years for Christmas time at Sweet and at home.
-Over the years I have made some slight modifications and they are listed in the recipe so you can choose to make Lena’s original version or use the modifications.
+This recipe for Pizzette cookies was given to me by my friend (and best insurance agent around) Sue Manero.
+It was passed down to her from her mother Nanie Lena Carrelli Manero, passed down from her mother Josephine (Giuseppina Spina Carrelli).
+Both Sue and her mother Lena gave me permission to share it with all of you.
+I have used this recipe for many years for Christmas time at my bakery and restaurant, Sweet, and at home.
+Over the years, I have made some slight modifications (like making it gluten free), and they are listed in the recipe so you can choose to make Lena’s original version or use the modifications.
 I hope this recipe brings you and your family as much pleasure as it has brought the Manero family, my family and my friends.

 This recipe was given to me by Sue Manero from her mother Nanie Lena Carrelli Manero passed down from her mother Josephine (Giuseppina Spina Carrelli).

 Pizzettes are a classic Italian frosted chocolate cookie.
 The combination of rich chocolate, toasted almonds, citrus and warm spices create a unique flavor that always reminds me of Christmas.